stanfordpython/python-assignments/assign0/README.md

 KEEPER: Stop!
 Who would cross the Bridge of Death must answer me these questions three, 'ere the other side he see.
 KEEPER: What is your name?
 Sir Robin of Camelot.
 KEEPER: What is your quest?
 To seek the Holy Grail.
 KEEPER: What is the capital of Assyria?
-It was Assur for a while, at least.
+It was Ashur for a while, at least.
 KEEPER: Right.
 Off you go.
 KEEPER: Stop!
 KEEPER: What is your name?
 Sir Galahad of Camelot.